 - Rule of Symbolism: Rather blatant with umbrellas.
 Aki has white, while Yoshino's is dark, signifying their placement as the one in the spotlight and the helper from the shadows.
 When Yoshino drops her umbrella, Aki offers hers instead, showing Aki to be willing to do the same that her maid has always done for her.
 What's more, the umbrella used was the very same one Makabe gave her earlier in the series.

 - Yoshino generally gets a lot of Cinderella imagery, such as Aki and her silhouettes when she tends to Yoshino's foot resembling someone putting on a glass slipper for her.

 - School Play: The romantic fairytale variant.
-Makabe and Aki are cast into the lead roles for the school production of Snow White and the Seven Dwarfs, but for different productions.
+Makabe and Aki are cast into the lead roles for the school production of Snow White, but for different productions.

 - Sealed with a Kiss: The final chapter ends with Makabe and Aki kissing in the hallway, but we cut away just before we get to see it.

 - Ship Sinking: Kojuro/Neko goes down in the penultimate chapter, where Futaba informs the latter of the former's crush, but Neko comments that he isn't her type.

 - Shirtless Scene: Makabe is often in his bedroom with his shirt off.
 The only thing stopping him from being a Walking Shirtless Scene is knowing that he couldn't get away with it most places, but the instant he gets to the beach, he rips his shirt off while internally yelling about how hot he is.

 - Shout-Out: When Makabe and Aki go out, Yoshino gives her a Cure White cosplay for the occasion.

 - Smug Snake: Collectively, Aki's fan club who gets schooled by Yoshino who single handedly wrecks their plans.